eliazonta/eliazonta.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 I’m a math nerd with a BSc in CS @ Cornell, but I’ve been all over the quantitative map—parallel computing, high-dim data, low-latency coding.
-Lately, I’m diving deep into more theoretical math: stochastic processes, random walks, opinion dynamics—basically, all the fun, “complex” stuff that makes systems tick.
-Always chasing structure in the chaos.
+Lately, I’m diving deep into more theoretical math: stochastic processes, random walks, opinion dynamics, basically, all the fun, “complex” stuff that makes systems tick. **Always chasing structure in the chaos**.

->“The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.”
->
+> Sapere aude.
->B. Russel

 [elia dot zontaa at gmail dot com](mailto:elia.zontaa@gmail.com?subject=ice-break)